Coleus

 Best Light for Coleus

 Coleus needs bright light to keep its color saturated.
-Of all the things that affect how a Coleus looks, light is the single biggest one.
-The pigments that produce all that drama (anthocyanins for the reds and burgundies, carotenoids for the oranges and yellows) are produced in response to strong light.
-Cut the light, and the plant defaults to plain green to make more chlorophyll for survival.
+The pigments that produce the drama (anthocyanins for the reds, carotenoids for the oranges and yellows) are made in response to strong light.
+Cut the light, and the plant defaults to plain green.

-The sweet spot for most cultivars is bright indirect light with a few hours of gentle direct sun.
-An east-facing window is excellent.
-A south or west window works beautifully too, ideally with a sheer curtain during the hottest part of the afternoon.
-A north window is usually not enough on its own, especially in winter; the plant will survive but the colors will mute and the stems will stretch.
+The sweet spot is bright indirect light with a few hours of gentle direct sun.
+An east window is excellent; south or west works with a sheer curtain during hot afternoons.
+A north window usually is not enough, especially in winter.

-There is also a small distinction between cultivars.
-The newer "sun Coleus" varieties bred for outdoor garden beds (most modern Wizard, Kong, and Premium Sun series) handle several hours of direct sun without scorching.
-Older heirloom shade types (often the lacy, smaller-leaved varieties) prefer mostly indirect light with only morning sun.
-When in doubt, watch the plant: if leaves start to crisp at the edges or bleach, pull it back from the glass.
+Modern "sun Coleus" cultivars (Wizard, Kong, Premium Sun) handle several hours of direct sun.
+Older shade types prefer mostly indirect light.
+If leaves crisp at the edges or bleach, pull back from the glass.

-A practical test: if your hand casts a soft, defined shadow on the wall behind the plant during the day, you have enough light for vibrant color.
-If the shadow is faint or absent, the plant is in a survival zone and the leaves will start fading within a couple of weeks.
+A practical test: if your hand casts a defined shadow on the wall behind the plant, you have enough light for vibrant color.

 Signs of Incorrect Light

-Too little light: Leaves grow larger but paler, with the bold colors fading toward green.
-The plant stretches, internodes (the stem gaps between leaves) get longer, and the lower leaves drop.
-Color contrast goes flat.
+Too little light: leaves grow paler, the plant stretches, lower leaves drop, and color contrast goes flat.

 How Often to Water Coleus

 Coleus likes to stay evenly moist but never waterlogged.
-In practice that means watering when the top half-inch of soil feels dry to the touch but the deeper soil is still slightly damp.
-For most indoor setups in spring and summer, this works out to roughly every 4-6 days.
-In winter, when growth slows and evaporation drops, stretch that to every 7-10 days.
+Water when the top half-inch of soil feels dry but the deeper soil is still slightly damp.
+For most indoor setups this is every 4-6 days in spring and summer, every 7-10 days in winter.

 How to Water